Prepare Engage Progress

 The P.E.P.
 Mentorship Programme is focused on working with companies to accelerate the personal and professional development of their management and employees so as to identify their blind spots, grab onto opportunities and move positively to the next level.

 This is achieved by providing mentees with guidance, advice and feedback from mentors with more experience than themselves.
-We are very lucky in Wexford Chamber Skillnet to have access to a high quality pool of experts in key areas such as leadership, people management, team development, business planning and strategy development, customer experience management, resilience and wellbeing, digital marketing, sales skills and many more.
+We are very lucky in County Wexford Chamber Skillnet to have access to a high quality pool of experts in key areas such as leadership, people management, team development, business planning and strategy development, customer experience management, resilience and wellbeing, digital marketing, sales skills and many more.
 We have found from speaking to members while developing P.E.P. that the main reasons for company’s to implement a mentorship programme are as follows:

 - Develop emerging leaders: helping high performing employees develop their leadership abilities.